ray155093/azure-docs.zh-tw/articles/app-service-logic/app-service-logic-connector-db2.md

 <properties
-   pageTitle="在 Microsoft Azure App Service 中使用 DB2 連接器 | Microsoft Azure" description="如何使用 DB2 連接器搭配邏輯應用程式觸發程序和動作"
+   pageTitle="Using the DB2 connector in Microsoft Azure App Service | Microsoft Azure" description="How to use the DB2 connector with Logic app triggers and actions" services="logic-apps" documentationCenter=".net,nodejs,java" authors="gplarsen"
-   services="logic-apps"
-   documentationCenter=".net,nodejs,java"
-   authors="gplarsen"